Leenhazaimeh/reading-notes-3/301/Read-01.md

 ### Example how to use float ..

-1. fload:right: Will float the the content to right.
+1. float:right: Will float the the content to right.

-2. fload:left: Will float the content to left.
+2. float:left: Will float the content to left.

 3. float: none: the content will be displayed just where it occurs in the text.